Our association includes attorneys of

 April 23, 2015 (Klas): Chief Judge Ruben Castillo of the U.S. District Court for the Northern District of Illinois

-May 2015 (TBD): Annual Installation Dinner, Liberty Award Recognition, and Award of Scholarships
+May 14, 2015: Annual Installation Dinner, Liberty Award Recognition, and Award of Scholarships

 View Current Czechoslovak Community Calendar brought to you by Czechoslovak American Congress